-The growth and impact of the Principles for Responsible Management Education (PRME) initiative is made possible by the engagement of over 850 signatories and partners from across the world that are committed to a common vision: building a better future through and for the leaders of tomorrow.
-In addition to being a movement, PRME is also a non-profit organization that relies on the generous contributions of PRME Signatories to support its mission as well as the Secretariat team, which serves the interests and programmatic work of the community.
+The growth and impact of the Principles for Responsible Management Education (PRME) initiative is made possible by the engagement of over 850 Signatory Members and partners from across the world that are committed to a common vision: building a better future through and for the leaders of tomorrow.
+In addition to being a movement, PRME is also a non-profit organization that relies on the generous contributions of PRME Signatory Members to support its mission as well as the Secretariat team, which serves the interests and programmatic work of the community.
 Due to its nature and intended global impact, PRME has been presented with the need for a critical rethinking of its business model.

 On November 30th, the PRME Board convened for its second meeting and made its first set of key strategic decisions on the future of PRME.
-Among these decisions was the consensus that, in line with the practice and standards of the UN Global Compact, and in order to ensure the financial sustainability of the Initiative and its community in the future, PRME will move from a Voluntary Fee Model, with Basic (non-paying) and Advanced (paying) Signatories, to a Mandatory Single-Fee Model, with only one category of Signatories beginning in 2021.
+Among these decisions was the consensus that, in line with the practice and standards of the UN Global Compact, and in order to ensure the financial sustainability of the Initiative and its community in the future, PRME will move from a Voluntary Fee Model, with Basic (non-paying) and Advanced (paying) Signatories, to a Mandatory Single-Fee Model, with only one category of Signatory Members beginning in 2021.
 As in previous years, fees will be charged annually as the PRME Annual Service Fee.

-While this decision was encouraged by a large majority of the community, we understand that this opens up the risk of the signatory base being reduced, but we are confident that this is a more sustainable long-term plan for lasting impact.
+While this decision was encouraged by a large majority of the community, we understand that this opens up the risk of the membership base being reduced, but we are confident that this is a more sustainable long-term plan for lasting impact.
 We have come to understand that even a small monetary contribution incentivizes in-depth engagement beyond biennial reporting.
-In time, this decision will increase the commitment of PRME Signatories to the mission and vision of a more sustainable future for the next generations.
+In time, this decision will increase the commitment of PRME Signatory Members to the mission and vision of a more sustainable future for the next generations.
 It will further lead to closer collaboration on responsible management education within the community and will enhance academia’s role in accelerating the achievement of Agenda 2030.

 If you have any questions or concerns, please reach out to the PRME Secretariat at firstname.lastname@example.org

-The intention of moving to a single global fee is to make Signatory participation in Regional Chapters across the world guaranteed, fair, and inclusive.
+The intention of moving to a single global fee is to make Signatory Member participation in Regional Chapters across the world guaranteed, fair, and inclusive.
 This will not prevent Chapters from seeking other sources of funding such as corporate partnerships, sponsorships, events, or research grants.
 Such additional income generated and spent in association with the United Nations brand shall be reported to the PRME Secretariat, as an initiative of the United Nations Global Compact.
 To support the development of all PRME Regional Chapters, a percentage of the single global fees will be put into a Development Fund and redistributed to Chapters to support their activities.

 Currently, PRME Chapter UK & Ireland is the only Chapter that collects mandatory local fees.
 To ensure the continued success of the UK and Ireland Chapter the PRME Secretariat is in consultation and will collaborate closely with their Steering Committee with the aim to meet PRME Global as well as Chapter needs.
 The established local fee requirement will remain in place until a mutually agreed funding model is in place.